js-cookie/js-cookie/README.md

 ## Cookie Attributes

-Cookie attributes defaults can be set globally by setting properties of the `Cookies.defaults` object or individually for each call to `Cookies.set(...)` by passing a plain object in the last argument.
+Cookie attribute defaults can be set globally by creating an instance of the api via `withAttributes()`, or individually for each call to `Cookies.set(...)` by passing a plain object as the last argument.
 Per-call attributes override the default attributes.

 ### expires